graphql/graphql-spec/spec/Section 3 -- Type System.md

 - UnionMemberTypes | NamedType
 - = `|`?
 NamedType

-GraphQL Unions represent an object that could be one of a list of GraphQL Object types, but provides for no guaranteed fields between those types.
+GraphQL Unions are an _abstract type_ representing one of a list of GraphQL Object possible types, but provides for no guaranteed fields between those types.
 They also differ from interfaces in that Object types declare what interfaces they implement, but are not aware of what unions contain them.

 With interfaces and objects, only those fields defined on the type can be queried directly; to query other fields on an interface, typed fragments must be used.
 This is the same as for unions, but unions do not define any fields, so **no** fields may be queried on this type without the use of type refining fragments or inline fragments (with the exception of the meta-field {\_\_typename}).
+Despite this, a union is still considered a _composite type_ as it cannot represent a _leaf type_.

 For example, we might define the following types: